patrickbwarren/qgis3-survex-import/README.md

 recorded using a truncated form of the MGI / Gauss-Krüger (GK) Central Austria CRS (the non-truncated form is [EPSG:31255](https://spatialreference.org/ref/epsg/mgi-austria-gk-central/)).
-This truncated CRS corresponds to a proj.4 string
+This truncated CRS corresponds to another (equally long!) proj.4 string
 ```
 +proj=tmerc +lat_0=0 +lon_0=13d20 +k=1 +x_0=0 +y_0=-5200000 +ellps=bessel +towgs84=577.326,90.129,463.919,5.137,1.474,5.297,2.4232 +units=m +no_defs
 ```
-(again this should be all on one line).
 This is derived from the proj.4 string for [EPSG:31255](https://spatialreference.org/ref/epsg/mgi-austria-gk-central/) by changing the `+y_0` entry.